Norfolk and Western classes Y3 and Y3a: Preservation

-N&W Y3b/Y4 class
+N&W classes Y3b/Y4 and Y4a/Y5

 In January 1927, the N&W received ten more copies (Nos.
-2080-2089) of the USRA 2-8-8-2's from ALCO's Richmond Works.
-The ten mallets, along with some Southern Railway Ps-4 class 4-6-2's, were the very last locomotives to be built at the Richmond plant before ALCO shut it down, and they were the very last steam locomotives the N&W ordered from an outside manufacturer; every future steam locomotive the railway ordered would be built at their Roanoke shops.
+2080-2089) of the USRA 2-8-8-2s from ALCO's Richmond Works.
+The ten mallets, along with some Southern Railway Ps-4 class 4-6-2s, were the very last locomotives to be built at the Richmond plant before ALCO shut it down, and they were the very last steam locomotives the N&W ordered from an outside manufacturer; every future steam locomotive the railway ordered would be built at their Roanoke shops.
 Nos.
-2080-2089 were classified as Y3b's, since they were heavier at 567,000 lb and came with some different design features from the Y3's and Y3a's; their air compressors were always mounted on the left side of the boiler; they were built with Worthington BL feedwater heaters; and their tenders held different capacities—23 ST of coal and 16,000 gal of water.
+2080-2089 were classified as Y3bs, since they were heavier at 567,000 lb and came with some different design features from the Y3s and Y3as; their air compressors were always mounted on the left side of the boiler; they were built with Worthington BL feedwater heaters; and their tenders held different capacities—23 ST of coal and 16,000 gal of water.

-In October 1927, the Y3b's were all reclassified as Y4's, and in later years, they received some modifications to improve their performances; their boiler pressure was boosted from 240 psi to 270 psi; their driving wheel diameter was increased from 57 in to 58 in; and they received larger tenders that carried 26 ST of coal and 18,000 gal of water.
-In 1953, the Y4s' tender capacity was further boosted to 27 ST of coal and 24,000 gal of water, when the locomotives received eight-axle tenders formerly paired with Atlantic Coast Line R-1 class 4-8-4's.
-The Y4 locomotives were assigned in general freight and mine switching service alongside the older Y3's, but all of them were retired and scrapped in 1958.
+In October 1927, the Y3bs were all reclassified as Y4s, and in later years, they received some modifications to improve their performances; their boiler pressure was boosted from 240 psi to 270 psi; their driving wheel diameter was increased from 57 in to 58 in; and they received larger tenders that carried 26 ST of coal and 18,000 gal of water.
+In 1953, the Y4s' tender capacity was further boosted to 27 ST of coal and 24,000 gal of water, when the locomotives received eight-axle tenders formerly paired with Atlantic Coast Line R-1 class 4-8-4s.
+The Y4 locomotives were assigned in general freight and mine switching service alongside the older Y3s, but in 1958, all of them were retired and scrapped.

+In the 1930s, the N&W's mechanical engineering team explored ways to refine the Y series 2-8-8-2 compound Mallets, since demand for coal was increasing despite the effects of the Great Depression.
+In 1930 and 1931, the N&W built Y5s (Nos.
+2090–2109) at the East End Shops in Roanoke, Virginia.
+The Y5s were based on the railroad's class Y4 locomotives, which were copies of the United States Railroad Administration's (USRA) 2-8-8-2 design, but the Y5s were improved to the point they were considered exclusive N&W designs.